 In 2018, HRM discontinued the Hammonds Plains Common Area Rate.
 This fund had nearly $400,000 in it and is designated for recreational and other purposes within the catchment area.
 Hammonds Plains Community Centre submitted a proposal for funding to address a long list of improvements which would secure the centre for the next generation of Hammonds Plains residents.
 At the May 21, 2019 meeting, HRM Council approved $150,000 in funding from the Hammonds Plains Common Area Rate.
 Thank you to Councillor Whitman, the North West Community Council and Regional Council for supporting this project!

-These funds will be put to good use on the above priorities with the first phase of this project to be completed in the Summer of 2020.
+These funds will be put to good use on the above priorities with the first phase of the project to start in the Summer of 2021.
 There is a greater opportunity to leverage these funds with other grants and funding programs to complete more of the project priorities faster.
 HPCC will engage with Provincial and Federal government departments and apply for funding to include other priority items.

 What would you like to see?